-Based on the HIV data set (Bakoyannis, Yu and Yiannoutsos (2017)), our goal is to employ the PLGOR transformation model to evaluate the factors potentially associated with the cumulative incidence of being lost to care and of death while in care (i.e., under continuous HIV care coverage and prior to becoming lost to care).
-These are the two competing risk endpoints that are interval censored.
-The former outcome (lost to care) is associated with non-retention in care, which can lead to increased mortality for the patient by virtue of not receiv-
+In light of the HIV dataset (Bakoyannis et al., 2017), our goal is to employ the partially linear GOR transformation model to evaluate factors potentially associated with the cumulative incidence of being lost to care, and of death while in care (i.e., under continuous HIV care coverage and prior to becoming lost to care) - the two competing risk endpoints that are interval-censored.
+The former outcome (lost to care) is associated with nonretention in care, which can lead to increased mortality for the patient, by virtue of not receiving antiretroviral treatment (ART).
+The data involving